Larry Ellison: Political involvement

 The Washington Post reported in May 2022 that Ellison participated in a conference call days after the 2020 U.S. presidential election that focused on strategies for challenging the legitimacy of the vote.
 Other participants on the call included Fox News host Sean Hannity, Senator Lindsey Graham, Trump personal attorney Jay Sekulow, and James Bopp, an attorney for True the Vote.
 The Post cited court documents and a participant on the call.
 In January 2025, Ellison joined Sam Altman of OpenAI and Masayoshi Son of Softbank at the White House to announce The Stargate Project.

 In 2017, Ellison donated $16.6 million to the Friends of the Israel Defense Forces (FIDF), saying, "Since Israel's founding, we have called on the brave men and women of the IDF to defend our home".
 This was the largest donation in the organization's history.

-According to reports in 2019, Ellison has contributed to funding an archaeological excavation project in East Jerusalem that received criticism from Palestinians as well as Israeli peace activists and some archaeologists.
-Additionally, a $1 billion lawsuit was filed in 2019 against several Israel supporters, including Ellison.
-The lawsuit accused Ellison and others of conspiring to ethnically cleanse Palestinians from Israeli-occupied territories, committing war crimes, and funding genocide.
+In 2019, Ellison helped fund an archaeological excavation project in East Jerusalem that was criticized by Palestinians, Israeli peace activists, and some archaeologists.
+A $1 billion lawsuit was filed in 2019 against several Israel supporters, including Ellison, accusing them of conspiring to ethnically cleanse Palestinians from Israeli-occupied territories, committing war crimes, and funding genocide.
 The case was dismissed in February 2024.

-Ellison reportedly lobbied Israeli mogul Arnon Milchan to drop his lawyer so that Benjamin Netanyahu could hire him for one of his corruption cases.
-It was also revealed in 2021 that Ellison offered Netanyahu a post at Oracle.
-The same year, Netanyahu and his family vacationed at an island Ellison owns in Hawaii.
+Ellison lobbied Israeli mogul Arnon Milchan to drop his lawyer so that Benjamin Netanyahu could hire the lawyer for one of his corruption cases.
+In 2021, Ellison offered Netanyahu a board seat at Oracle.
+The same year, Netanyahu and his family vacationed on Lānaʻi, an island Ellison owns in Hawaii.